tbeauvais/puma-redeploy/README.md

 # Add the puma-redeploy plugin
 plugin :redeploy

-# specify the redeploy watch file
+# Specify the redeploy watch file from an environment variable.
+This can a file system location or S3 URL.
+For example `/app/pkg/watch.me` or `s3://puma-test-app-archives/watch.me`.
-redeploy_watch_file './watch_me'
-# For S3 this must be a S3 URL
-redeploy_watch_file 's3://puma-test-app-archives/watch.me'
+redeploy_watch_file ENV['WATCH_FILE']

 # Specify the number of seconds between checking watch file.
 Defaults to 30.
 redeploy_watch_delay 15